-The Division of Biomedical Statistics and Informatics at Mayo Clinic in Rochester, Minn., typically employs several statistics and bioinformatics interns during the summer for a minimum 10-week period.
+The Division of Biomedical Statistics and Informatics at Mayo Clinic's campus in Rochester, Minnesota, typically employs several statistics and bioinformatics interns during the summer for a minimum 10-week period.

 Two or three positions are reserved for undergraduate students, with another two or three positions reserved for graduate students.
 Longer term internships of six to nine months are also offered based on the division's needs and funding.

 Acceptance into the Biomedical Statistics and Informatics Internship is highly competitive.
 An individual applicant will be offered a position based on his or her qualifications, the division's needs and funding, and the number of applicants.